 \subsection{Loss Function}

-We cast the visual grounding task as a direct regression task, which means we only predict one bounding box for each referring expression without need of selecting the final result from many candidates.
+We cast the visual grounding task as a direct regression task, which means we only predict one bounding box for each referring expression without needing to select the final result from many candidates.
 As a result, we can remove the classification branch.

-To optimize our model, we adopt the combination of the L1 loss and the scale-invariant generalized IoU loss~\cite{rezatofighi2019generalized} as our optimization objective.
+To optimize our model, we adopt the combination of the L1 loss and the scale-invariant generalized IoU loss~\cite{rezatofighi2019generalized} as our optimization objectives.
 Specifically, we denote the predicted bounding box as $\hat{b} = (\hat{x},\hat{y},\hat{w},\hat{h})$ and the target box as $b = (x,y,w,h)$.
 The loss function is defined as:

 where $\mathcal{L}_{L1}(\cdot)$ and $\mathcal{L}_{GIoU}(\cdot)$ are the L1 loss and GIoU loss, respectively.